redhat-openstack/packstack/docs/packstack.rst

 **CONFIG_NOVA_MANAGE_FLAVORS**
     Whether or not Packstack should manage a default initial set of Nova flavors.
 Defaults to 'y'.

+**CONFIG_NOVA_LIBVIRT_VIRT_TYPE**
+    The hypervisor driver to use with Nova.
+Can be either 'qemu' or 'kvm'.
+    Defaults to 'qemu' on virtual machines and 'kvm' on bare metal hardware.

 **CONFIG_NOVA_SCHED_CPU_ALLOC_RATIO**
     Overcommitment ratio for virtual to physical CPUs.
 Specify 1.0 to disable CPU overcommitment.